Dear Brides & Grooms,

 I suggest you do at least 2 out of the 3 - a sign & announcement work great!

-*You can also remind guests you've spent a lot of money on photos and they will have access to your gallery once they are ready because you can share your online gallery with them.
+*You can also remind guests you've spent a lot of money on photos and they will have access to your gallery once it's ready (if you choose to share it with them!).

 Unplugged weddings are amazing.